Brenda Lee: 1964–1970: International success and musical expansion

 By 1964, Lee's musical career had expanded beyond English-speaking countries.
-She began recording her most popular songs in Spanish, German, IItalian and French.
-The 1964 German singles "Wiedersehn ist Wunderschön" and "Ich Will Immer Auf Dich Warten" made the top 40 on its pop chart.
+She began recording her most popular songs in Spanish, German, Italian and French.
+The 1964 German singles "Wiedersehn ist Wunderschön" and "Ich Will Immer Auf Dich Warten" made the Top 40 on its pop chart.
 The same year, Mickie Most produced a single originally intended for the UK market, "Is It True".
 It later reached number 17 in both the US and the UK.
 The popularity of her various discs led to longer international tours.
 In her autobiography, Lee recalled appearing overseas more frequently in 1964 than in her home country.
 In November 1964, she joined Bob Newhart and Lena Horne in the "Royal Variety Show", where she performed for Queen Elizabeth II of England.
 Albritten also wanted Lee to record for the Japanese market because he believed it was "largely untapped" by US performers.
-In July 1965, "One Rainy Night in Tokyo" (recorded mostly in Japanese) rose into the top ten on the Japanese national chart.
-Lee then embarked on a 12-day tour of Japan, which attracted audiences of more than 5,000 per concert.
+In July 1965, "One Rainy Night in Tokyo" (recorded mostly in Japanese) rose into the upper ten on the Japanese national chart.
+Lee then embarked on a twelve-day tour of Japan, which attracted audiences of more than 5,000 per concert.
 Lee recorded several more albums of Japanese material over the next decade and toured there over the next 25 years.